-The National Land Policy: The Policy guides risk-informed land use planning and seeks to minimise the risk of loss of life, degradation of land resources and other assets from the impacts of hazards and disastersmitigates development in disaster prone locations.
+The National Land Policy guides risk-informed land use planning and mitigates development in disaster-prone locations.
 The strategic objectives of the National Land Policy that relate to the proposal are:

-- Facilitate the provision of adequate public services to all, notably in health, education, public utilities, recreation, and transportation. - Provide opportunities for all to access adequate shelter.

-• Minimize the risk of loss of life, degradation of land resources, etc., from the impacts of disasters.

-Develop and promote a positive cultural relationship between people and the land.
+- Facilitate the provision of adequate public services to all, notably in health, education, public utilities, recreation, and transportation. - Provide opportunities for all to access adequate shelter. - Minimize the risk of loss of life, degradation of land resources, etc., from the impacts of disasters. - Develop and promote a positive cultural relationship between people and the land.

-The Nationally Determined Contribution (NDC) 2020 updated version: In regard to mitigation, it should be noted that Saint Lucia's greenhouse gas (GHG) emissions are minuscule in global terms, with the country having contributed approximately 0.0015% of global emissions in 2016 at a per capita rate of 3.88 tCO2-eq.
+The Nationally Determined Contribution (NDC) 2020 updated version.
+In regard to mitigation, it should be noted that Saint Lucia's greenhouse gas (GHG) emissions are minuscule in global terms, with the country having contributed approximately 0.0015% of global emissions in 2016 at a per capita rate of 3.88 tCO2-eq.
 Notwithstanding this low contribution to the climate change phenomenon, the country is committed to global efforts to reduce GHG emissions to levels, which will restrict global temperature increase to well below 1.5°C above pre-industrial levels.
 Saint Lucia's NDC is mitigation-centric and the NDC's target is 7% GHG emissions reduction in the energy sector relative to 2010, by 2030.
-Saint Lucia's target is a sector-wide emissions reductions target using 2010 as the base, covering Intergovernmental Panel on Climate Change's (IPCC) energy (electricity generation and transportation) sector, and three gasses: Carbon Dioxide, Methane, and Nitrous Oxide.
+Saint Lucia's target is a sector-wide emissions reductions target using 2010 as the base, covering Intergovernmental Panel on Climate

+Change's (IPCC) energy (electricity generation and transportation) sector, and three gasses: Carbon Dioxide, Methane, and Nitrous Oxide.